Skip to content

 Building from source

 How to set up a development environment and build Kite Ground Control yourself.
-The project uses just as its task runner for a consistent interface across Windows and Linux.
+The project uses just as its task runner for a consistent interface across Windows, Linux and macOS.

 Heavy system dependencies are manual